 On October 29, 2017, UUCB voted to become a Sanctuary Host Congregation for immigrants facing deportation, in partnership with the Metro Denver Sanctuary Coalition.
-Our Sanctuary effort is ongoing, and this page may be updated frequently.

 What Is a Sanctuary Congregation?

 A Sanctuary Congregation provides safe space to those who are victims of unjust laws.
 It helps families from being separated by deportation and it offers a platform for the immigrant community and their allies to make a public declaration about how U.S. immigration policies must change.